|Photo courtesy of PEXELS|

-When I come to visit her, I would lay down beside her in her bed and I would fell into a slumber.
+When I come to visit her, I would lay down beside her in her bed and I would fall into a slumber.
 I felt safe with Mommy, I felt a shield was protecting me from my worries in the outside world as I lay down beside her.

-We would pray the rosary together, I would tell her, Mommy just hold your rosary and touch the beads and I would do the recitation of the prayers.
+We would pray the rosary together, I would tell her, Mommy

-One time, I told Mommy, "Mommy, whatever happens,don't be afraid", and she said "I am not afraid".
+One time, I told Mommy, "Mommy, whatever happens, don't be afraid", and she said, "I am not afraid".

 "You're not afraid Mommy?"

 "I'm not."
 She answered in a calm voice.

 I went to her, curled beside her, embraced her and said in a small voice, "But I am Mommy".

 I cried quietly beside her and she comforted me & said these words "Carmel, pray always to the Lord".